 The 10 Best Telephoto Lenses For Canon

-This wiki has been updated 18 times since it was first published in August of 2018.
+This wiki has been updated 22 times since it was first published in August of 2018.
 If you're a Canon shooter who wants to be able to get up close and personal with a wide variety of subjects, you're going to want to get your hands on one of the telephoto lenses on our list.
 We've selected the absolute best that the company has to offer, along with some third-party options that may surprise you with their quality, ranked here by reach, sharpness, and low-light performance.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes